Grocery Shopping in China: Pitfalls and Challenges

 When you move overseas to teach ESL there will be a lot of challenges.
 Before you leave, you’ll probably worry about what the teaching will be like.
 You’ll worry about whether you’ll like your students and the other teachers.
 But it may not occur to you to worry about what it’s like to shop in China.
 When you’re travelling for fun or on holiday, you probably won’t do any grocery shopping, so you won’t understand just how different grocery shopping can be in another country.
 It’s definitely something that you’ll have to learn how to do properly when you first move to your new home.

 Grocery Shops in China

-Depending on where you live, you’ll encounter all sorts of big shopping centres in China.
+Depending on where you live, you’ll encounter all sorts of big shopping centers in China.
 Some of them will be familiar, such as Walmart and Tesco, while others are unique to Asia, such as the Big C. Finding the products you want and need will be a matter of practice and experimentation.
 Many of the labels you get at home won’t be available or will be rare.
 Many of these shops will also have a section for westerners, with foods and drinks that seem to be a random assortment of products from western countries.
 These sections are your best bet if you have a craving for a favourite product you get at home.
 However, if you live in a smaller city the western section will be quite limited, so get used to shopping in the main part of the shop.